Finding the Universe

 How to Save Money in Paris

 Often when we put together a city itinerary, we recommend a city pass.
-For Paris, our two favourites passes are the Paris Pass (see our review here) and the Paris Museum Pass (see our review here).
+For Paris, our favorite passes are the Paris Pass (see our review here) the Paris Museum Pass (see our review here), and the Paris City Card.

 Practicalities for visiting Paris